numberscope/frontscope/doc/making-a-visualizer.md

 through frames of the drawing.
 The first is `presketch()`, which runs asynchronously, meaning that the browser will not be blocked while this function completes.
 This is not a part of p5.js, but a part of Numberscope.
+The `presketch()` function is called by the framework with one argument, representing the size of the canvas to be created as a ViewSize object with number fields `width` and `height`.

-If you implement `presketch()`, begin by calling `await super.presketch()`, which will initialize the sequence.
+If you implement `presketch()`, begin by calling `await super.presketch(size)`, which will initialize the sequence.
 After this call, you have access to the sequence, so you can do sequence-dependent validation and initialization here.
 You do have the opportunity to set up private state variables.
 For example, this is a good place to populate an array with time-consuming precomputed values you will use repeatedly during the sketch.
 However, you still have no access to the p5 canvas or the `this.sketch` object.

 Note also that `presketch()` is called when there is a new visualizer, when the sequence changes, when you visit a new Numberscope URL, but not when